eliranwong/toolmate/package/toolmate/docs/GPU Acceleration.md

 # Speed Up with GPU Acceleration

-It applies to backends 'llamacpp' and 'ollama' only.
+It applies to backends 'llamacpppython' and 'ollama' only.
 Speed of online API inference, e.g. ChatGPT or Gemini, does not depend on local hardware.

 # Llama.cpp